BilevelOptimizationSociety/BilevelOptimizationSociety.github.io/index.md

 ### Organization

-The Bilevel Optimization Society (BOS) acts in accordance with its bylaws.
+The Bilevel Optimization Society (BOS) acts in accordance with its [bylaws](https://github.com/BilevelOptimizationSociety/BilevelOptimizationSociety.github.io/blob/gh-pages/BOS_bylaws.pdf).

-In the following months, we will be ruling the first board
+In the following months, we will be ruling the first election board.
+Stay tuned.

 ### Memebership